microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 #### __Plant Measurement__

-It can be useful to measure the open loop plant gain and phase, to allow the compensator to be designed appropriately.
+It can be useful to measure the open loop frequency response of the plant, to allow the compensator to be designed appropriately.
 In this section we describe a way to do this.

 Firstly, please read section 1.4 of [[MA330048]](https://www.microchip.com/MA330048).
-This describes how to measure the gain and phase of the plant using the DP-PIM and a Bode 100.
+This describes how to measure the loop-gain of the plant using the DP-PIM and a vector network analyzer such as the Bode 100.

-We made some small modifications to this procedure, see below.
+For this design, we made some small modifications to this procedure, see below.

 <p>
   <center>